-If you like the idea of constantly being thrown into the decision maker’s role, using the case method to navigate real-life business situations, then you may want to consider applying to University of Virginia’s Darden MBA program.
-Darden is the second-largest case publisher in North America, and because of Darden’s commitment to the case study method, a Darden student will examine over 500 business cases throughout the course of their two-year Darden MBA studies.
+If you like the idea of being thrown into the decision maker’s role, using the case method to navigate real-life business situations, then you may want to consider applying to University of Virginia’s Darden MBA program.
+Darden is one of the largest case publishers in North America, and because of Darden’s commitment to the case study method, a Darden student will examine many, many business cases throughout the course of their two-year Darden MBA studies.

-This is another new essay question.
-Darden is seeking more than a brain on a stick, as Dean Scott Beardsley likes to say.
+Darden is seeking more than a brain on a stick, as Dean Scott Beardsley has said.
 Yes, you have to have strong analytical ability, but you also have to prove your drive for impact.
 This essay allows you to share an example (just one!) in which you applied your drive – ideally in combination with your analytical and leadership skills – to shape an organization or marketplace.
-CAR (Challenge-Action-Results) format will help you demonstrate the before and after picture of this situation to prove your impact.
+A CAR (Challenge-Action-Results) format will help you demonstrate the before-and-after picture of this situation to prove your impact.

 What is your short-term, post-MBA career goal and why?
 (150 words)

-This question is exactly the same as last year.
+This question has remained the same for a few years.
 You have room here for two small paragraphs to explain your expected path after you graduate from Darden.
 If your goals are seen as unachievable – for example, investment banking or consulting industry aspirations despite having a low GMAT score, or a pharmaceutical general management ambition despite having no background or education in that field – then you will have weeded yourself out of the class.
-Darden also has a few fields to which they send most of their students; if you wish to stray greatly from them, you will need to demonstrate your ability to tap your own connections and network to help pave that path – as 14% of 2017 Darden graduates did.
+Darden also has a few fields to which they send most of their students; if you wish to stray greatly from them, you will need to demonstrate your ability to tap your own connections and network to help pave that path – as 20% of 2018 Darden graduates did.

 A final note:

 For expert guidance with your UVA Darden MBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
-We’ve helped hundreds of applicants get accepted to UVA Darden’s MBA program and look forward to helping you too!
+We’ve helped hundreds of applicants get accepted to top MBA programs and look forward to helping you too!

-All applications for the full-time MBA are due by 12:00 p.m.
-EST (noon) on the deadline day.
+All applications for the full-time MBA are due by 11:59 p.m.
+ET on the deadline day.